with Stephen Sheikhli

 first yoga class in 2007.
 A year later, he became a 200-hour certified

-yoga instructor through YogaWorks, hosted by Triangle Yoga.
+yoga instructor through YogaWorks, hosted by Triangle Yoga in Chapel Hill NC.
 Since then,

 he has taught at numerous studios and corporate gyms in the Raleigh